stylify/web/content/blog/stylify-dynamic-utlity-first-css-generator.md

 The syntax is simple: `cssProperty:value` and in case you need screens and pseudo classes `screen:pseudoClass:property:value`.

-In practice, the usage of the Stylify looks like this:
+In practice, the usage of the Stylify CSS looks like this:
 ```html
 <div class="font-size:24px hover:color:red md:font-size:48px">
     Hello World!